Pot-au-feu: Background

 One batch of pot-au-feu was maintained as a perpetual stew in Perpignan from the 15th century until World War II.

 Ingredients

-The principal ingredient in most versions of pot-au-feu is beef.
+The central ingredient in pot-au-feu is meat.
 Many recipes specify more than one cut of beef to give both the broth and the cooked meat the required flavour and consistency.
-Elizabeth David writes that shin, because of its gelatinous properties, is good for the bouillon but produces a mediocre boulli, whereas a cut such as silverside cooks well for the boulli.
-For a large pot-au-feu it is practicable to use both those cuts or a mixture of others.
-Paul Bocuse calls for six different cuts: blade, brisket, entrecôte, oxtail, rib and shin.
+Elizabeth David writes that shin, because of its gelatinous properties, is good for the bouillon but produces a mediocre bouilli, whereas a cut such as silverside cooks well for the bouilli.
+For a large pot-au-feu, it is practicable to use both those cuts or a mixture of others.
+Paul Bocuse calls for six different cuts: blade, brisket, entrecôte, oxtail, rib, and shin.
 Some recipes add a marrow bone, to give marrow to spread on the bread served with the broth.
 Some recipes add ox liver to improve the clarity of the broth.